 In 2016 under Anckaitis' direction the Garnet advanced to their third straight NCAA appearance, added more to their wins column and are now 3-3-1 all time in the NCAA tournament.
-The team tied Anckaitis' 2006 team at third all-time after winning 15 games this season.
+The team tied Anckaitis' 2006 team at third all-time after winning 15 games.
 The team garnered the most (7) all conference honors in the history of the program with three making the first team and four on the second team.
 Four players were also recognized at the regional level and they had their second straight year of garnering an All-American honor.
 The garnet reached a national ranking in 2016 as high as #6, #5 and #2 in the NSCAA, D3Soccer.com and Herosports national rankings respectively.
 The Garnet were named an NSCAA All-Academic Team for the 12th straight season.

 2015 will go down as the best season on record for the Garnet with an 18-3-2 record and a postseason run that had them falling one game short of the NCAA Final Four.
 They won two games in the tournament and then advanced in the sweet sixteen on a 1-1 draw in PKs over Hardin Simmons.
 This came after going undefeated in conference in the regular season and losing a heartbreaker in double overtime in the conference tournament final.
 They ended the season almost doubling the 2014 record of goals for with 83 and they were the last team in any division (1,2, or 3) to concede a goal that year shutting out opponents in the first eight games.
 They ended the season with a .55 goals against average.
 The Garnet ended the year ranked #8 in the country in the final national poll.